 24 November 2013: The Loya Jirga votes in favour of a Bilateral Security Agreement with the United States, calling on President Hamid Karzai to sign the deal immediately.
 The agreement governs the presence of US troops in Afghanistan after 2014 and is needed to enable thousands of US soldiers to stay in Afghanistan after the withdrawal of ISAF.

-September 2014: At the NATO Summit in Wales, the leaders of ISAF troop-contributing nations underline their commitment to continue to support Afghanistan post-2014.
+September 2014: At the NATO Summit in Wales, the leaders of ISAF troop-contributing countries underline their commitment to continue supporting Afghanistan post-2014.

 30 September 2014: A Status of Forces Agreement between NATO and Afghanistan is signed in Kabul.
 Ratified by the Afghan Parliament in November, it provides the legal framework for a new NATO-led, non-combat mission ("Resolute Support") to train, advise and assist the Afghan security forces and institutions, starting in January 2015.